HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

 There is a DOE supported [ASCR workshop](https://web.cvent.com/event/1b7d7c3a-e9b4-409d-ae2b-284779cfe72f/summary) 13-15 December on scientific software.
 There is a call for [position papers](https://web.cvent.com/event/1b7d7c3a-e9b4-409d-ae2b-284779cfe72f/websitePage:5c30ffe5-b577-491f-8d8d-1f745b03e9ec): *We invite community input in the form of **two-page position** papers that identify and discuss key challenges and opportunities in the science of the scientific-software development process and the study of the use of scientific software.*

-It was felt to useful to submit a paper to this, so Graeme, Liz and Eduardo wrote/contributed to [what we submitted](https://docs.google.com/document/d/1f3wcOgE8tqh-Q88A3wzQrZaWhLazPl196g1lLkv0XZo/edit?usp=sharing).
+It was felt useful to submit a paper to this, so Graeme, Liz and Eduardo wrote/contributed to [what we submitted](https://docs.google.com/document/d/1f3wcOgE8tqh-Q88A3wzQrZaWhLazPl196g1lLkv0XZo/edit?usp=sharing).

 - We seem to be more of an "interesting problem" than a solution in this space, but no bad idea to throw our hat into the ring.*